Custom Search

 Frostbite on a Cat

 This cat had somehow gotten a scrape on the back of his neck.
 It almost looked like he was grabbed by another animal, possibly a fox.
 The hair was pulled out and there were a few scratches on his bald neck.
 This normally would have healed up fine, however, it was winter and temperatures dropped into the teens.
-From the wetness of the scrapes, in combination of the cat licking (what little he could reach), scratching the wound with his claws and the other cats and dogs licking the wound for the cat, the cat's neck became wet during a frigid night.
+From the wetness of the scrapes, in combination with the cat licking (what little he could reach), scratching the wound with his claws and the other cats and dogs licking the wound for the cat, the cat's neck became wet during a frigid night.
 This cat developed frostbite.

-The frostbitten skin pealing off.
+The frostbitten skin peeling off

-Rubbery frostbitten skin being removed
+Rubbery, frostbitten skin being removed

-Dripping very warm Epsom salts into the wound and the frost bitten skin finally comes off.
+Dripping very warm Epsom salts into the wound and the frostbitten skin finally comes off.

 Look at the darkness of it.
 It was even darker before it was soaked in the Epsom salts.